sieberp/homepage/content/projects/digitalarchitets/digitalarchitects.md

 projectName: 'Digital Architects'
 featuredImage: './DigitalArchitects.jpg'
 url: https://www.digitalarchitects.at
-technologies: ['gatsby', 'react']
+technologies: ['gatsby', 'react', 'css', 'html']
 ---

-### Needs

-Digital Architects is a small Architect Buero that wanted to have a good looking and fast Website.

-They needed to show of their already finished projects on a mess and where looking for a clean and functional design.

-### Solution

-I decided to use Gatsby as a Static Side Generator
+## Design and Implemantation

+Digital Architects is a small architecture office from Vienna.
+They needed a fast and clean looking website for there porfolio.
+It should be able to use it for presenting there products at the clients and also for further information after meetings.
+Since the project needed to be finished in a short timeframe I used GatsbyJS as a static site generator and also implemented all the content myself.

+Used Technologies:

+- GatsbyJS
+- React
+- GraphQl